Birth Doula Support That Works With Your Body

 You’re supported throughout your pregnancy, not just during scheduled visits.

-When we meet, we talk through what’s coming up, what you’re hearing, and what your options actually look like so you can make decisions that feel right for you.
+When we meet, we talk through what’s coming up, what you’re hearing from your provider, and what your options actually look like so you can make decisions that feel right for you.

-Your partner is included, so they understand how to support you and feel more confident stepping into their role.
+Your partner is included every step of the way, so they understand how to support you and feel more confident stepping into their role.

 Between visits, you’re not left wondering what to do next.